jdav892/spinsomethingup/README.md

-Web server files in different langauges to quickly spin up a server when needed
+A simple Web server in different langauges to quickly spin up a server when needed